rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 Like I mentioned, TDD is the subject of quite some controversy amongst developers.
 Software engineers either love or hate it.

-I believe those who haven't tried TDD or hate it fail to see the point.
+I believe those who haven't tried TDD or hate it might not fully see the point.
 A practice without underlying values is a hollow shell.
 It's like not wanting to stretch before going out for a run, simply because you are unaware that it prevents injuries.

-*Understanding the goal of a practice is what gives it meaning*.
+Without that knowledge, stretching seems like a waste of time and effort.
+Thus, I believe *understanding the goal of a practice is what gives it meaning.*

 ## Improving Feedback by Using TDD